Things the DMV Driving Test Consists of in 2024

 • You’ve met your state’s requirements for drivers who have moved into your state from elsewhere.

-What driving skills will I be tested on?
+What skills will I be evaluated on?

 You should prepare to be tested on a wide variety of driving skills: driving through an intersection; backing up, perhaps around a corner; three-point turns; left- and right-hand turns; and changing lanes.
 Some states may also test your ability to drive on a freeway.
 If so, be prepared to safely enter a highway, pass other vehicles and exit the highway.
 Many states also require you to demonstrate competency at parallel parking.
 Check your state’s manual to see if this will be included in your road test.